Theatre and Creative Writing BA

 Fees quoted are per annum and are subject to an annual increase.

-- GCE A-level ABB – BBB.
-Typical offer ABB, including Grade B in English Literature, English Language, English Language and Literature combined or Creative Writing.
+- GCE A-level BBB including Grade B in English Literature, English Language, English Language and Literature combined or Creative Writing.

-- BTEC Level 3 Subsidiary Diploma D in a related subject with A-Levels grades BB including English Literature, English Language and Literature combined or Creative Writing.
+- BTEC Level 3 Subsidiary Diploma D in any subject with A-Levels grades BB including English Literature, English Language and Literature combined or Creative Writing.

 Applicants with relevant theatre experience may also be considered.